 From the Victorian kitchen, schoolroom & the 1950s bedroom, there is plenty to see, along with changing exhibitions in the Long Gallery.

-Find a hidden gem in our delightful gift shop, take home a Samlesbury memento, our home produced honey or that 'perfect gift'.
-Tour the grounds, feed the rescued hens, throw a penny into the fountain and make a wish, while away a sunny afternoon.
+Tour the grounds, throw a penny into the fountain and make a wish, or hook-a-duck!
+While away a sunny afternoon.

 Samlesbury Hall is also home to a busy events and functions programme, where you can tour the Hall with our fabulous Tour Guides, enjoy a theatre production or murder mystery, experience an evening ghost hunt, or welcome your own guests at a wedding that is, entirely yours.
-Samlesbury Hall is open to visitors all year round, Sunday - Friday, 10am - 4pm (Please check our opening times before traveling as we do close occasionally on a Friday for weddings)
+Samlesbury Hall is open to visitors all year round, Tuesday to Friday, and Sundays, 10am - 4pm (Please always check our opening times before traveling as we do close occasionally on a Friday and all Saturdays for private functions)

 A fabulous half-timbered black and white medieval house built in 1325 as a family home, the Hall is beautifully maintained for the enjoyment of today's visitor.